joefreeman/aether/README.md

 A `path` is resolved against the current working directory; if it falls outside every configured workspace it opens as a standalone file.
 A directory opens the file browser there.

+Opening a file that way — `ae file`, with no `-w` — *tethers* the client to that buffer: closing it (`Space x`, or `Space Alt-x` to save first) exits the client, so `ae` works as an `$EDITOR` for git and anything else that waits for the process to finish.

 Workspaces are created and managed from the workspace picker (`Space w`); running `ae` with no arguments opens it.

 ## Web client

-The web client (`web/`, TypeScript) is served by the same server process.
-Build the bundle once, then open it in a browser:
+The web client is served by the same server process: with a server running, open
+<http://127.0.0.1:2384>.
+There's no token to copy — the daemon is loopback-only and authorizes by
+`Host`/`Origin`, so a browser on the same machine just connects.

+Building from source needs its bundle built once (`web/`, TypeScript):

 ```sh
 cd web